-Function Description Functions in this file work without any library initialization or function re-implementation.
-Y how to build an application with the C library to use this header file. assert.h Functions listed in this file require high-level stdio,rt_raise(), and sys_exit().
-You must be familiar with tailoring error signaling, error handling, and program exit to use this header file. ctype.h Functions listed in this file require the locale functions. errno.h Functions in this file work without the requirement for any library initialization or function reimplementation. fenv.h Functions in this file work without the requirement for any library initialization and only require the reimplementation ofrt_raise(). float.h This file does not contain any code.
-The definitions in the file do not require library initialization function re-implementation. inttypes.h Functions listed in this file require the locale functions. limits.h Functions in this file work without the requirement for any library initialization or function implementation. locale.h Call setlocale() before calling any function that uses locale functions.
-For example: setlocale(LC_ALL, "C"); See the contents of locale.h for more information on the following functions and data structures: setlocale() selects the appropriate locale as specified by the category and locale arguments. lconv is the structure used by locale functions for formatting numeric quantities according to the rules of the current locale. • localeconv() creates an lconv structure and returns a pointer to it. • get_lconv() fills the lconv structure pointed to by the parameter.
-This ISO extension removes the requirement for static data within the library. locale.h also contains constant declarations used with locale functions. math.h For functions in this file to work, you must first call fp_init() and re-implementrt_raise().
+Function Description alloca.h Functions in this file work without any library initialization or function re-implementation.
+You must know how to build an application with the C library to use this header file. assert.h Functions listed in this file require high-level stdio,rt_raise(), and sys_exit().
+You must be familiar with tailoring error signaling, error handling, and program exit to use this header file. ctype.h Functions listed in this file require the locale functions. errno.h Functions in this file work without the requirement for any library initialization or function re-implementation. fenv.h Functions in this file work without the requirement for any library initialization and only require the re-implementation ofrt_raise(). float.h This file does not contain any code.
+The definitions in the file do not require library initialization or function re- implementation. inttypes.h Functions listed in this file require the locale functions. limits.h Functions in this file work without the requirement for any library initialization or function re-implementation.